UK Council for Psychotherapy

 Healing What We Need To Heal

 Going for a quick fix or a miracle cure to take our pain away may not be a healthy option in the long run and we may need to take a longer way home (see also Therapy Duration).
 However, some of us may experience a "lightbulb moment" when things make sense, fit into place.
-All methods of healing, whether medication, surgery, diet, exercise, being in nature, physical touch, spiritual healing are about taking ourself away from the pain and any rigidity that we hold.
+All methods of healing, whether medication, surgery, diet, exercise, being in nature, physical touch, spiritual healing are about acknowledging, yet taking ourself away from the pain and any rigidity that we hold.
 Healing evolves and is not about getting there - it's more about being in an ongoing process of evolving towards comfort, flexibility, flow, through love, learning about the conscious subtleties of our intentions towards growth and healing through consciousness, dropping the subtle level of control, limiting beliefs.
 Healing whatever it is we may need to heal in ourself as part of our development (alongside our future intentions, future potential) may be part of the therapy process and may include:

 Fixing Things - The Need To Be Fixed We are not just a problem with a label, that can be easily fixed like a broken car.
 And usually there are no quick fixes, easy resolutions.
 Only we, through taking personal responsibility, can fix ourselves, cure ourselves.
 No single theory solves all problems, nor matches every human being's needs.
 We don't all fit into neat boxes.
-Often there are no easy answers to dilemmas, and on some occasions things may not change or be resolvable (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas, Ambivalence).
+Often there are no easy answers to dilemmas, and on some occasions things may not change or be resolvable (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas).
 Therefore, there is usually no easy formula or temporary quick fix, yet our capacity to cope can change.
 We can unhelpfully believe that it is the therapist that can "cure" us, "fix" - we have to cure ourself, taking responsibility for ourself.
 Especially issues between our head and logic vs. our heart and inner wisdom, not everything can be fixed, solved (see also The Problem Solver, Fixer - Addicted To Fixing Others), as the quote below remarks.

 We are continually faced with great opportunities which are brilliantly disguised as unsolvable problems.
 Margaret Mead